OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Abstract

 \section{Abstract}

-With the growing adoption of time-series anomaly detection (TAD) technology, numerous studies have employed deep learning-based detectors for analyzing time-series data in the fields of Internet services, industrial systems, and sensors.
-The selection and optimization of anomaly detectors strongly rely on the availability of an effective performance evaluation method for TAD.
-Since anomalies in time-series data often manifest as a sequence of points, conventional metrics that solely consider the detection of individual point are inadequate.
-Existing evaluation methods for TAD typically employ point-based or event-based metrics to capture the temporal context.
-However, point-based metrics tend to overestimate detectors that excel only in detecting long anomalies, while event-based metrics are susceptible to being misled by fragmented detection results.
-To address these limitations, we propose \textit{OIPR}\footnote{The implementation of the proposed metrics and the special scenario dataset are available at https://github.com/weatherjyh/OIPR.}, a novel set of TAD evaluation metrics.
-It models the process of operators receiving detector alarms and handling faults, utilizing area under the operator interest curve to evaluate the performance of TAD algorithms.
-Furthermore, we build a special scenario dataset to compare the characteristics of different evaluation methods.
+With the growing adoption of time-series anomaly detection (TAD) technology, numerous studies have employed deep learning-based detectors to analyze time-series data in the fields of Internet services, industrial systems, and sensors.
+The selection and optimization of anomaly detectors strongly rely on the availability of an effective evaluation for TAD performance.
+Since anomalies in time-series data often manifest as a sequence of points, conventional metrics that solely consider the detection of individual points are inadequate.
+Existing TAD evaluators typically employ point-based or event-based metrics to capture the temporal context.
+However, point-based evaluators tend to overestimate detectors that excel only in detecting long anomalies, while event-based evaluators are susceptible to being misled by fragmented detection results.
+To address these limitations, we propose \textit{OIPR}\footnote{The implementation of the proposed evaluator and the special scenario dataset are available at https://github.com/weatherjyh/OIPR.} (Operator Interest-based Precision and Recall metrics), a novel TAD evaluator with area-based metrics.
+It models the process of operators receiving detector alarms and handling anomalies, utilizing area under the operator interest curve to evaluate TAD performance.
+Furthermore, we build a special scenario dataset to compare the characteristics of different evaluators.
 Through experiments conducted on the special scenario dataset and five real-world datasets, we demonstrate the remarkable performance of \textit{OIPR} in extreme and complex scenarios.
 It achieves a balance between point and event perspectives, overcoming their primary limitations and offering applicability to broader situations.